How to Make Money in College Without Burning Out

 It's true that summer opportunities aren't as abundant as they used to be.
 However, it's still possible to find good ones.
 For example, many tourism-related businesses and seasonal attractions provide summer jobs to enthusiastic college students.
 So if you get summer breaks from school, then a temporary job can help you earn and save a significant amount of money over those months, especially if it offers full-time hours.

 Paid internships are another way to earn extra income and gain valuable experience.
-And did you know that about one million college students in America work as interns?* Many interns work for a specified period of time—anything from a few months to over a year.
+In fact, they are often some of the best options for students who are trying to figure out how to make money in college.
+(Did you know that about one million college students in America work as interns?1) Many interns work for a specified period of time—anything from a few months to over a year.
 And some internships are open-ended.